fsmith-000/NotifySystem/README.md

 javac -d bin *.java
 Finally, to run the application use this command: java -cp bin NotifySystem.java
-This will rune module 4 or module 5.
+This will run module 4 or module 5.